rassie/beads-ui/docs/subscription-issue-store.md

 ## Ordering and Identity

-- Default sort: priority asc, then `updated_at` desc, then id asc.
+- Default sort: priority asc, then `created_at` desc, then id asc.
 - When upserting, the store preserves object identity for existing ids by mutating fields in place.
 This reduces unnecessary re‑renders.